Nidhishbala/PaddleOCR-Text-Extraction-ML-Model/README.md

 ## **Dataset**
 The input dataset is a CSV file containing image URLs and expected entity names (e.g., `item_weight`, `item_volume`,`wattage` etc.).
 The script processes each image, extracts relevant text, and matches it to the specified entity.
 The datasets we used for the final submission are placed inside the `test_datasets` folder.

 **NOTE: The datasets contain a large amount of data, and will take anywhere from 4 to 9 hours to successfully compile.
-Also make sure you turn on GPU T4 X2 while the compilation is in progress.**
+Also make sure you turn on GPU T4 X2 in Kaggle while the compilation is in progress.**
+## **ML Model Used**
+The core machine learning model used in this solution is PaddleOCR, known for its high accuracy in text recognition across various image formats and orientations.
+Key features include:

+- **Angle Detection**: Ensures text at varying angles is correctly identified.
+- **Precision and Adaptability**: Handles text in diverse product images, including small or rotated text.

+## **Output**
+After processing, the results are saved to a CSV file with columns:

+- index: The index of the image in the input CSV.
+- predicted_value: The predicted value of the entity (e.g., `500 grams`, `12 inches`).

+## **Experiment Details**
+- **OCR**: PaddleOCR's angle detection ensures text from rotated or skewed images is properly extracted.
+- **Unit Normalization**: Extracted units are normalized to match the expected format (e.g., oz to ounce, kg to kilogram).
+- **Model**: The solution is based on the PaddleOCR model, optimized with image enhancement techniques.

+## **Conclusion**
+This project demonstrates how effective image preprocessing and OCR can be for extracting meaningful product information from images, especially in e-commerce and other data-rich industries.
+It highlights the power of combining advanced image processing, machine learning, and rule-based approaches.